What is a staphylococcal infection?

 - The most effective way is to wash hands often, and before and after touching broken skin.

-- Twice weekly bleach baths are useful.
+- Twice weekly bleach baths may be useful.